Diocese of Saint Petersburg: 1968 to 1980

 On June 17, 1968, Pope Paul VI erected the Diocese of St. Petersburg with territory taken from St. Augustine and the Diocese of Miami.
 The new diocese included most of the Florida Gulf Coast.
 He appointed Auxiliary Bishop Charles B. McLaughlin of the Diocese of Raleigh as the first bishop of St. Petersburg.
 The pope designated the Cathedral of St. Jude the Apostle in St. Petersburg as its seat.

 McLaughlin's main task was to set up the new diocese.
 McLaughlin, a pilot, often flew from event to event, earning him the nickname "Hurricane Charlie."
 He died in 1978.
 Monsignor W. Thomas Larkin, the vicar general of the diocese and interim diocesan administrator, was appointed the second bishop of St. Petersburg by Pope John Paul II in 1979.
 Larkin established fifteen new parishes and three new schools.

+1980 to 2000

 In 1983, Larkin dedicated the diocese to the Immaculate Heart of Mary.
-John Paul II erected the Diocese of Venice in Florida in 1983, taking most of its territory from the Diocese of St. Petersburg.

-Larkin created new offices for African-American and Hispanic Catholics, along with an office for Catholics with disabilities.
+John Paul II erected the Diocese of Venice in Florida in 1983, taking most of its territory from the Diocese of St. Petersburg.Larkin created new offices for African-American and Hispanic Catholics, along with an office for Catholics with disabilities.
 Larkin also worked on services for the needy and for those with HIV/AIDS, and was a strong advocate for ecumenicism.
-Larkin retired in 1988.
+In 1988, St. Joan of Arc Parish opened in Spring Hill.
+Larkin retired as bishop of St. Petersburg in 1988.

-Later history

 John Paul II named Bishop John Favalora of the Diocese of Alexandria in Louisiana as the next bishop of St. Petersburg in 1989.
 He reorganized diocesan administrative functions and consolidated outreach programs.
 He started WLMS 88.3 FM to serve the northern area of the diocese.
 In 1993, Favarola declared a "A Year of Favor From The Lord" to celebrate the 25th anniversary of the erection of the diocese.
 In 1994, Favalora became archbishop of Miami.

-John Paul II in 1995 appointed Reverend Robert N. Lynch of Miami as the fourth bishop of St. Petersburg.
+In 1995, Robert N. Lynch became the fourth bishop of St. Petersburg.
 In the summer of 1998, Lynch inaugurated the Renew 2000 program to educated and motivate Catholic laity in the diocese.
 Later that year, he gave support to the Lay Pastoral Ministry Institute, a formal training program for the laity.
 Lynch also started a program to forgive the debt of parishes.